-Congratulations on your purchase of a Digitrax Zephyr Xtra Starter Set!
+Congratulations on your purchase of a Digitrax Zephyr Starter Set!
 Your success with and enjoyment of our products are very important to us.
 After all, this is a hobby and it is FUN!!!
-Refer to the Quick Start Guide that came with your system or follow the steps in the sections below to get up and running right away.
-Please read this manual to learn more.
-We have included lots of hints and operating ideas based on our experience.
-The Zephyr Xtra is designed for easy operation and expandability with Digitrax LocoNet.
+Please read this manual carefully before you install your system.
+We have included lots of hints and operating ideas based on our experience with the Digitrax system.
+The Zephyr is designed for easy operation and expandability with Digitrax LocoNet.
 With LocoNet, just plug in system components to build the layout control system that you've always wanted!
 If you have questions not covered by this manual please contact your dealer or Digitrax technical support.

-1.1 Zephyr Xtra Components
+2.0 Zephyr Components

-Your Zephyr Xtra Starter Set contains:
+Your Zephyr Starter Set contains:

-DCS51 All-in-one command station, throttle and booster to run your layout PS314 Power supply to provide power to run your DCS51 LT1 Decoder and LocoNet Cable Tester Quick Start Guide - To get you up and running Zephyr Xtra Manual - System Reference Manual Digitrax Decoder Manual - Reference for Digitrax Decoders
+DCS50 All-in-one command station, throttle and booster to run your trains.
+PS315 Power supply to provide power to run your DCS50.

+LT1 Decoder and LocoNet Cable Tester

+Zephyr Manual

+Digitrax Decoder Manual